nickbartram/citi-bike-tableau/README.md

 ## Introduction

 This challenge is to create a Tableau notebook, complete with dashboards, visualizations, a story and analysis.
 The challenge is to use Citibike data to look for interesting phenomena and create an interactive and easy to follow presentation for everyone to follow.
-The analysis looks at when, for how long, and where rides are happening.
+The analysis looks at when, for how long, and where rides happen.
 Interesting phenomena of zero distance rides being most common, and extremely low New York City representation in the data, are examined.

 The Tableau Public workbook is located here: [link to Tableau Public](https://public.tableau.com/views/citibike_tableau_final/CitibikeStory?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)